 History

-The Young Entertainers Academy Awards is the brainchild of Sazz Wanogho-Maud who staged the first national awards ceremony in 2003 for young people already making a name for themselves.
-Held at the Hilton Park Lane in London, the Awards were supported by TV presenter Denise Van Outen, actress & TV presenter Linda Robson, and the cast of EastEnders, as well as by many reputable UK theatrical agents representing young people.
+The Awards are the brainchild of Sazz Wanogho-Maud who staged the first national awards ceremony in 2003 at London's Hilton Park Lane for young people already making their mark.
+Inspired by her son Tosh Wanogho-Maud who made his debut as Young Simba in the hit musical, The Lion King at London's Lyceum Theatre.
+The 2003 Awards were supported by TV presenter Denise Van Outen, actress & TV presenter Linda Robson, and the cast of EastEnders, as well as by many reputable UK theatrical agents representing young talent.
+What started as one bold idea has grown into a movement that continues to celebrate, inspire, and empower the next generation.

 Award Winners